-I Nothing could surpass the neverence sund affection with which this unexpected wisit, from one who belonged atherato another world than to this, was received by chis people.
-After a suitable and decent -pense, the principal chiefs arose hand apsproaching the patriarch, they placed his shands reverently on their heads, seeming mere content with touching his robe, for even with drawing night his person oin order to breathe in the atmosphere of one so aged, so just, and so valiant.
+Nothing could surpass the reverence and affection with which this unexpected visit from one who belonged rather to another world than to this was received by his people.
+After a suitable and decent pause, the principal chiefs arose; and approaching the patriarch, they placed his hands reverently on their heads, seeming to entreat a blessing. young men were content with touching his robe, or even drawing nigh his person, in order to breathe in the atmosphere of one so aged, so just, and so valiant.
 None but the most distinguished among the youthful warriors even presumed so far as to perform the latter ceremony; the great mass of the multitude deeming it a sufficient happiness to look upon a form so deeply venerated, and so well beloved.
-When these acts of affection and respect were performed, the chiefs drew back again to their iseveral places, and a deep and breathing silence reigned in the whole encampment.
-After. a short delay, a few of the young men, to whom instructions had been whispered by one of the aged attendants of Tamenund, arose, left the crowd, and entered the lodge which has already been (noted) as the object of soumuch attention. throughout that morning.
-In a few minutes they re-appeared, escorting the individuals -who had ceaused all these solemn preparations, towards the seat of judgment.
-The perowd opened in a lane, and when the party had recentered, it closed in again, forming a large and dense belt of human bodies, arranged in an open circle. x 1000 9 Mound we are a start of a start of a sure muchold dealer of the dealer of the Millioge Big end folder of a started mail matter water to a low method water a list of a and we want the property of the second second - and another a star have a structure -o. or mean a milt on paint of the and many solutions in the started. ntel of a formation and the second word a colormch the chilles have hade a stin to their
+When these acts of affection and respect were performed, the chiefs drew back again to their several places, and silence reigned in the whole encampment.

+After a short delay, a few of the young men, to whom instructions had been whispered by one of the aged attendants of Tamenund, arose, left the crowd, and entered the lodge which has already been noted as the object of so much attention throughout that morning.
+In a few minutes they reappeared, escorting the individual who had caused all these solemn preparations towards the seat of judgment.
+The crowd opened in a lane; and when the party had reentered, it closed in again, forming a large and dense belt of human bodies, arranged in an open circle.